dancankimutai/minipayproject/README.md

 4.Click the compass Icon and scroll down in the discover page that opens and select Site tester.

-5.Copy [the demo Link url](https://minicash.vercel.app/) and paste it and click Go.
+5.Copy [https://minicash.vercel.app/](https://minicash.vercel.app/) and paste it and click Go.

 6.Minicash application launches and showcases two input boxes. for entering withdrawal/receipient address and amount to be withdrawn.